Car crusher: Baling press

 Baling presses are used for the compaction of general scrap material, but are popularly used for automobile body shells.
 They generally consist of two hydraulically-powered hinged "wings", which fold the vehicle in half, pressing it into a rectangular "log".
 Once the wings are fully closed, pusher plates, again powered by hydraulics, squeeze the log along its axis from one or both ends until a dense cube or "bale" is formed, which is then either ejected from a door at the end of the machine or removed by a crane.
 Some baling presses have a guillotine shear which chops the bale or log into smaller pieces.
 Baling presses, like mobile car crushers, can be mounted on a semi-trailer so that it can be transported between automobile recycling yards.
 The bales are then forwarded on to an automobile shredding plant for further processing.

 As the compacted bales can be too dense for shredding plants to handle, they are often fed through a pre-shredder or "bale breaker".
 The bale is sent through two large contrarotating spiked wheels which literally pull the bale apart and shear it into smaller pieces.
 Entire cars can be fed through a pre-shredding plant as an alternative to baling.
 This is done at some metal processing yards.

 Scrap shredder

 Shredders are normally the final stage in the destruction of a derelict automobile, pulverizing it into fist-sized pieces.
-They are essentially scaled-up versions of conventional paper shredders with two rotors that turn continuously in opposite directions, shearing the vehicle and tearing it into pieces.
-They are also used in industrial shredding plants, which are usually built for large-scale applications, to flatten the vehicle and feed it into the main hammermill.
-Shredders can accept vehicles in their original, uncrushed state directly, or those that have been flattened or baled from primary crushing processes.
+Sometimes called fragementisers they are essentially hammermills built on an industrial scale.
+Other types of shredder are essentially scaled-up versions of conventional paper shredders with two rotors that turn continuously in opposite directions, shearing the vehicle and tearing it into pieces.
+These types of shredders are often called pre-shredders or bale breakers as they can tear apart flattened or baled (cubed) vehicles from primary crushing processes so that they can be more easily handled by hammermill/fragementiser-type shredders.
+Pre-shredding plants can also accept uncrushed vehicles directly.